water management chevron’s approach to protecting this critical natural resource

 phase III: disposal

-During the appraisal phase of the Kaybob Duvernay Program, any volumes of flowback water requiring disposal will be transported by truck to area third-party waste management operators for disposal.
+During the Kaybob Duvernay Program, any volumes of flowback water requiring disposal will be transported by truck to third-party waste management operators for disposal.
 We dispose all flowback water in accordance with government regulations at designated facilities.

 What is produced water?
 Water that is naturally present in the reservoir or injected into the reservoir to enhance production, produced as a co-product when gas or oil is produced.